nmamano/wallwars/frontend/src/README.md

 This is so that we can compile with the em++ compiler (assumes you have installed the emscripten toolchain; your relative path may be different).

-2. Run
+2. Compile `src/ai.cc`, producing `src/ai.mjs`.

 ```
 make -B
 ```

-This compiles `src/ai.cc`, producing `src/ai.mjs`.
-The file `src/ai.cc` does not have a main function, it just contains library functions that we export so that they can be called from javascript code.
-The functions are imported in `src/App.js`.
+The file `src/ai.cc` does not have a main function, it just contains library functions.
+The js code can call those functions by importing `createModule` from `ai.mjs` and then using `Module.cwrap`.

-3. Add this line to the top of `src/ai.mjs`:
+3. Add `/* eslint-disable */` to the top of `src/ai.mjs`:

 ```
-/* eslint-disable */
+sed -i '1 i\/* eslint-disable */' src/ai.mjs
 ```

-Otherwise, eslint will crash immediately due to lint errors when running the react app.
+Otherwise, react crashes immediately due to lint errors.

 4. Start the react app as usual: